How to make a personal injury claim

 Make sure to choose a solicitor you can trust.
 You should be able to talk to him about sensitive topics such as mental symptoms that you might experience, e.g. nightmares.
 A good solicitor will handle your case with the utmost sensitivity and will not make you feel uncomfortable.

-If you have a strong case, a professional law firm will take your case on a basis, which means you only have to pay a fee if they win compensation on your behalf.
+If you have a strong case, a professional law firm will represent you on a basis, which means you only have to pay a fee if they win compensation on your behalf.
 If your case is taken on as a No Win No Fee case, your solicitor will work hard to win you compensation.

-Usually, you have to bring a case forward within 3 years after the accident happened.
+Usually, you have to make a claim with the court within three years after the accident happened.
 The sooner you start it, the better.
-However, if possible, we will wait for a full recovery, or at least a final medical advice before settling the case.

-Keep records of all damages such as financial loss, house modification, medical expenses and other costs that you are faced with because of the accident, e.g. childcare.
-The more evidence you have, the better are the chances that you will receive compensation for it.
+Keep records of all your financial losses, such as any wages lost, house modifications, medical expenses and other costs that you've incurred or are faced with because of the accident, such as childcare and assistance around the home.
+The more evidence you have, the better the chances that you'll be compensated for it.

 Speak to a specialist personal injury solicitor

-Our most honest advice for you is, seek legal advice as soon as possible.
+Our most honest advice for you is to seek legal advice as soon as possible.
 A professional solicitor will help you with all of the above steps and keep track of the timeline.

-If you don't feel comfortable with your legal advisor, you are free to change the law firm during an ongoing case.
+If you don't feel comfortable with your legal representative, you're may be able to change the law firm that represents you during an ongoing case.

 Really helpful and always on the other side of the phone if needed.
 Quick and easy service.
 Ashley